-^{} Students must graduate within 10 years of admission
+^{} Students must graduate within 5 years of passing the comprehensive exam.

 ^{} Completion of degree may be considered for extension in special circumstances with faculty advisor and School approval, if approved by the Graduate College via a petition.

 GOAL OF THE DOCTORAL PROGRAM